East Stroudsburg station: Redevelopment

-The Stroudsburg area is served by Interstate 80, which links the Pocono Mountains to Northern New Jersey and New York City.
+The Stroudsburg area is served by Interstate 80, which links the Pocono Mountains to North Jersey and New York City.
 High traffic volumes on the highway routinely cause congestion beginning at the Delaware Water Gap (just east of the Stroudsburg area) and extending across New Jersey towards New York City.
 The former DL&W "cutoff" mainline roughly parallels I-80 across New Jersey, and could potentially alleviate congestion on the highway once tracks are fully-restored between Slateford Junction, PA and Port Morris, NJ (28.6 miles).

 On October 26, 2009, a fire rushed through the station depot.

 In early July, 2010 local developer Troy Nauman entered a contract to purchase the East Stroudsburg station, and announced plans to demolish the historic station and replace it with a new three-story apartment building.
 The impending loss of the station caught the community by surprise, and several preservation movements were started by residents, several of whom coalesced under the Save the Dansbury Depot Citizens Group.
 The group lobbied elected officials for a "cooling-off" period and attempted to negotiate a waiting period with the station's new owner, who had announced plans to redevelop the site.
 Its Facebook page attracted over 3,600 members who were urged to attend local public meetings and donate funds to save the building.

 Preservation efforts included a pledge of $500,000 from Dr. Joseph Mattioli, who owned Pocono Raceway in Long Pond, Pennsylvania.
 Although a judge delayed the demolition with an injunction on July 24, 2010, it was reversed by another judge only four days later and demolition had begun, despite much outcry.